alastairmoody-madeye/Engineering-Ladders/Product-Engineer.md

 * **Adopts**: actively learns and adopts the technology and tools defined by the team for the system
 * **Designs**: specifies requirements for medium to large size enhancements or new capabilities
 * **Supports**: proactively supports other team members and helps them to be successful
-* **Enforces**: enforces the team requirements engineering processes, making sure everybody understands the benefits and tradeoffs
+* **Enforces**: enforces the team requirements engineering processes, making sure everybody understands the benefits and trade-offs
 * **Subsystem**: makes an impact on one or more product / platform subsystems

 ## PE3 - Product Engineer 3